WRITING STYLE: 4/5

 Hidden away from the world, in the deep belly of the Himalayas lies the Ragyabas monastery which has a treasure worth millions in its possession.

 Fearing Chinese invasion, the head monk decides to hand over the treasure to India for safe-keeping (the story of Chris Kuzneski’s ‘The Hunters’ has a similar theme).

 But, the Chinese have different plans.
 They send in their best agents, Chomo Jung and Pempen Kachin, to India to sabotage the monastery and loot its treasure.
 Between them and their success is Colonel Jeet Mansingh of Military Intelligence.

 The location of the monastery is known only to two outsiders, Gomti and Bhatta but both of them have been murdered by the Chinese agents.

 The rest of the story is a game of hide-and-seek between Jeet and Chomo.
 Can Jeet discover the monastery?
 Will he be able to secure the treasure?
 Will the Chinese beat India again?

 “One mustn’t get heated up about the murders.
 What is more important is to find out what the murderers are up to.”
 “A spy never kills wantonly, or in passion, but always in cold blood; only out of necessity.”

-I wouldn’t lie to you saying that this book is at par with Ian Fleming’s novels, but when we have our very own spy hero, why not give him a try?
+I wouldn’t lie to you saying that this book is on par with Ian Fleming’s novels.
+When we have our very own spy hero, why not give him a try?